JasonHenault/Nine/README.md

 - Newton Dynamics : A physics engine
 - LUA : Nearly all the game works thanks to LUA scripts, allowing to modify a level, a tool, an object or a material, directly in a script file

-It's from this basics libraries I start ths engine.
-Currently, it allow to :
+It's from this basic libraries I've started the engine.
+Currently, it allows to :

 - display a level with lights, events, spatialized sounds and shaders
 - move a caracter at first person view with the ability to interact with the world (by raycasting)